 How to install ArchEX 64bit to a USB stick with persistence

-1. Start up ArchEX from the live dvd.
+1. Start up ArchEX from a live DVD or from a USB stick (created with Etcher).

 2. Insert a USB stick of (at least) 8GB.